DaveGravel/DGPromptGenLlama/README.md

 - input agent: With this node, there are two possible methods for the agent: either you connect a text window with the agent instructions, or you use the node's internal agent.
 This internal agent does not have memory, ensuring that it behaves completely randomly.
 For agents with memory, you need to use the DGLlamaChatUser node.

-- input external_suject: This pin is used to connect external text to add to your Llama prompt request.
+- input external_subject: This pin is used to connect external text to add to your Llama prompt request.
 For example, I sometimes use it with Florence2: I provide an image to Florence, and it generates a prompt from the image, which I then pass to Llama to create a new prompt based on my instructions or the added styles.

 - input assistant: This pin is used to provide text to the assistant, but for random prompt generation, it’s not a particularly useful option.
 I included it anyway in case someone absolutely wants to send a message to the assistant, but I recommend not using it if it’s solely for prompts.